What is a Paragraph

 Supporting is the particular, tangible elements in the description that depict the sights, sounds, scents, tastes, and textures of your topic.
 Instead of just telling your readers what you mean, your description should demonstrate it.
 Adding sensory elements to your description may help it come to life.
 Here are a few traits to think about.

-Organization in Description
+Organization in Descriptive Paragraphs

 Depending on the aim of the description, any of the organizational orders — time, space, or importance — can be used.
 You could utilize temporal sequence if you’re writing to convey the major impression of an event (for example, a description of fireworks, an explosion, or a storm).
 If you’re describing how someone or something appears, the most frequent technique to structure a description is to utilize space order.
 You might utilize the order of priority and save the most important detail for last if a detail within your subject is the most important.

-4. Process Analysis Types of Paragraphs
+4. Process Analysis Paragraph

-Writing that explains how things happen
+A Paragraph that explains how things happen step-by-step

 Process analysis discusses either how to accomplish something (so that your readers can do it) or how anything works (so your readers can understand it).
 The phases engaged are shown in both forms of process analysis.